Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * The form page would automaticlly send an empty email everytime the page was opned or refreshed.

 # Deployment
-The site was developed using [Gitpod IDE](https://gitpod.io/), the code was then added and comitted to git and pushed to my Github repository.
+The site was developed using [Gitpod IDE](https://gitpod.io/), the code was then added and committed to git and pushed to my Github repository.

 The site was deployed to GitHub pages.
 See below for instructions.